-Acoustics is the science of the sound.
-It is the study of sound propagation, transmission, reverberation, echoes phenomenons...
-Acoustics applies to the construction sector, transportation, medical, electronics, and also music!
-The science of music instruments is called musical acoustics.
+Acoustics is the science of sound.
+It is the study of sound propagation, transmission, reverberation, echo phenomenona...
+Acoustics applies to the fields of construction, transport, medical and electronics, and also to music!
+The science of musical instruments is called musical acoustics.

-At the border between waves physics and music, this subject finds its roots in classical times, especially with the work of Pythagoras who already established links between the length of a rope and the sound pitch produced by this rope (Check what is the science behind a sound ).
-Today, scientific knowledge and tools have evolved and we are able to simulate and model physical phenomenons (air flow, vibration modes, acoustic input impedance ...) inside the instruments.
+This subject, where wave physics and music meet, finds its roots in classical times particularly with the work of Pythagoras, who already established links between the length of a rope and the sound pitch produced by this rope.
+(Check out the science behind a sound ).
+Today, scientific knowledge and tools have evolved so that we are able to simulate and create models of physical phenomenons (air flow, vibration modes, acoustic input impedance ...) inside instruments.

-Research in musical acoustics allows us to understand and improve the functioning of music instruments by studying their vibratory properties, their radiation as well as the relation musician/instrument.
-The instruments are modeled thanks to acoustic simulation softwares (Read Syos Jobs : Simulation Engineer) and based on experimentations on real instruments.
+Research in musical acoustics allows us to understand and improve musical instruments by studying their vibratory properties, their radiation as well as the relationship between the musician and instrument.
+The instruments are modelled thanks to acoustic simulation software (Read Syos Jobs : Simulation Engineer) and based on experiments on real instruments.

 Parameters studied in musical acoustics

 To characterize a sound signal, acoustics uses four main quantities: the duration of the sample, its pitch, its intensity (amplitude) and its timbre.
-The knowledge of these parameters provides a better understanding of an instrument but also ways to synthesize it by recomposing a signal of its own.
+Knowing these parameters provides a better understanding of an instrument, and also ways to synthesize it by recomposing a signal of its own.

 Duration, pitch and amplitude are quantifiable values, they have units.
-Indeed, respectively they are characterized by:
+They are characterized respectively by:

 - the second (s)